 Spatio-temporal mismatch post-1991

 Frank et al. (2016) hypothesized that delays in the timing of capelin spawning post-1991 may have led to a mismatch in capelin availability to the acoustic survey.
 However, due to the age-dependent distribution of capelin with older capelin in the north (Div.
 2J3K) and immature capelin in the south (Div.
 3L), the spring acoustic survey in NAFO Div.
 3L was only ever designed to survey the immature portion of the stock rather than the spawning migration.
 Specifically, the spring acoustic survey provides an index of abundance of the immature age-2 portion of the stock, as age-1 capelin have a weak acoustic signal and are only detected when they are present in large numbers at high densities.
 Age-1 capelin are also poorly recruited to the sampling gears, resulting in an underestimation of their overall contribution to the acoustic signal.
 The proportion of maturing age-2 capelin has increased post-1991 (varies annually between 37-79% compared to 4% pre-1991) (Mowbray 2014), and this change in biology may have introduced a bias in the acoustic survey post-1991 by artificially depressing the immature capelin acoustic estimate, which relies solely on age-2 fish.
-However, the acoustic survey has had high internal consistency, with the abundance of the age-3 cohort highly correlated (R2=0.60, P=0.01) with the abundance of the age-2 cohort of the previous year.
+However, the acoustic survey has had high internal consistency, with the abundance of the age-3 cohort highly correlated with the abundance of the age-2 cohort of the previous year (reference to res doc).
 Cohort tracking in the acoustic survey failed in only two years (1990 and 2010), which affected all ages rather than just the age-2 and age-3 cohorts(Mowbray 2014).

 For spawning capelin, there is a spatio-temporal mismatch between spawning migrations and the spring acoustic survey due to persistently later spawning post-1991.
 Moreover, if mature capelin are present in the area, they are unlikely to be detected due to highly aggregated shoals relative to the survey effort.
 Capelin surveys in other countries are timed to avoid spawning migrations (Gjøsæter 1998).
 An exception is Iceland, where if capelin are not detected in surveys during the fall feeding period due to shifting stock distribution, follow-up surveys are conducted during spawning migrations (reviewed in Carscadden et al. 2013).
 In recognition of the difficulty involved in locating highly aggregated spawning shoals within a large expanse of water, Iceland increases their survey efforts for spring spawning migrations and utilizes commercial fleet information to exclude survey areas with no capelin, allowing the survey vessels to conduct a more concentrated survey for highly aggregated shoals of migrating capelin.
 This level of survey effort is not possible during the spring survey in the NL region resulting in these migratory spawners rarely being intercepted (Figure FM-3).
 However, when concerns were raised that the spring acoustic survey may be missing capelin due to a change in spawning timing, repeat acoustic surveys in June of 1991 and 2003 were conducted(Mowbray 2014).
 These repeat surveys failed to detect a marked change in capelin biomass between survey months (Mowbray 2014).
-A delay in migration timing also does not explain the coincidental sudden decline of capelin in the fall acoustic surveys starting in 1990, a year when spawning timing was normal (Figure FM-4).
+A delay in migration timing also does not explain the coincidental sudden decline of capelin in the fall acoustic surveys starting in 1990, a year when spawning timing was similar to that observed prior to 1991 (Figure FM-4).
 Consequently, we find no evidence that the persistent delay in the spawning migration of capelin post-1991 is responsible for creating an illusion of a sudden and sustained loss of capelin in the spring acoustic surveys conducted by Canada and the USSR.
 The offshore spring and fall acoustic surveys support the hypothesis of a capelin collapse.